TunKeyy/Kha-Codetest/README.md

-# G-Sneaker
+# Kha-CodeTest

-This is the instruction for web developer intern assignment at [Golden Owl](https://goldenowl.asia).
-You will build a simple shopping cart.
+This is my code test for web developer intern application at Golden Owl - Building a website for buying sneakers

 ![Screenshot](./screenshots/screenshot.jpg)